OWASP/CheatSheetSeries/cheatsheets/Secure_Cloud_Architecture.md

 ##### 1. No trust example:
 As shown in the diagram below, this example outlines a model where no component trusts any other component, regardless of criticality or threat level.
 This type of trust configuration would likely be used for incredibly high risk applications, where either very personal data or important business data would be exposed, or where the application as a whole has an extremely high criticality for the company.
 Notice that each component calls out to the authentication server.
 This implies that no data passing between each component, even when "inside" the application, is considered trusted.
+Additionally, notice that there isn't trust between the authentication server and each component.
+While not displayed in the diagram, this would have additional impacts, like more rigorous checks before authentication, and more overhead dedicated to cryptographic operations.

 ![No Trust Across Boundaries](../assets/Secure_Cloud_Architecture_Trust_Boundaries_2.png)

-This could be a necessary approach for certain applications with incredibly high risk of compromise.
+This could be a necessary approach for certain applications with incredibly high risk of compromise or highly valuable data, such as those found in financial, military or energy systems.
 However, security must be careful when advocating for this model, as it will have significant performance and maintenance drawbacks.

 |            Pros               |         Cons          |
 |:-----------------------------:|:---------------------:|